XavierCHN/Dota-2-ModKit/README.md

 ## Features:
 * **Particle Forker**.
 Allows easy copying of decompiled particles into your addons.
 This will automatically change the child references after the particles are copied over.
-* **Particle Re-Coloring and Re-Naming**.
+  * **Easy Re-Coloring and Re-Naming**.
 Color and rename whole particle systems with just the click of a button!
 * **Tooltips Generator**.
 Parses all the files in the scripts\npc folder of your addon, and creates tooltips for abilities, items, modifiers, units, and heroes, which you can easily copy over to addon_english.txt or another language file.
 * **Copy Addon to another folder**.
 Copies the game and content directories of your addon to another folder, so it's neatly structured.